bitcointranscripts/bitcointranscripts/bitcoin-explained/the-block-1-983-702-problem.md

 Sjors Provoost: 00:37:28

-There were no upreturn transactions in the Coinbase before BIP324 activated.
+There were no `OP_RETURN` transactions in the coinbase before BIP324 activated.

 Aaron van Wirdum: 00:37:33